jonlpersson/ed-latimore/site/_posts/2022-02-01-why-its-hard-to-make-friends.md

 Play is defined as an activity you engage in for enjoyment rather than any practical purpose.

 Play for young children helps with cognitive brain function, boosting creativity, and building social skills.
-Not surprisingly, these are the same benefits of play for adults.<sup id="fnref:1" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:1">1</a></sup>
+Not surprisingly, these are the same benefits of play for adults.<sup>[1](#fn:1){: .footnote rel="footnote"}</sup>

 Children have this playtime built-in because it’s necessary for their development.
 When we become adults, however, doing activities that don’t contribute any external or quantifiable value can be seen as time-wasting or useless.